Sergix/arm-microprocessor-simulator/docs/REPORT.md

 **Data Move S-versions**
 *No details or tests given*

-#### Not implemented features
+### Not implemented features

 - LDRH/STRH doublewords
 - LDRH/STRH LSH code disassembly
 - Log suppression for reset handler
-- Logging configuration
+- Logging configuration via configuration file

 ## Software Prerequisites

-#### OS Platforms
+### OS Platforms

 Windows 10/11, macOS, Debian, Arch, Fedora, openSUSE

-#### Software
+### Software

 - [yarn 1.22.^](https://classic.yarnpkg.com/en/docs/install)
 - [Rust + cargo](https://www.rust-lang.org/)
 - [Tauri CLI](https://tauri.app/v1/guides/getting-started/setup/html-css-js#create-the-rust-project)

-#### Windows-only
+### Windows-only
 - [Build Tools for Visual Studio 2022](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-#### macOS-only
+### macOS-only

 - [CLang and macOS development dependencies](https://tauri.app/v1/guides/getting-started/prerequisites#1-clang-and-macos-development-dependencies)

-#### Linux-only
+### Linux-only

 - [C compiler and WebKit2GTK](https://tauri.app/v1/guides/getting-started/prerequisites#1-system-dependencies)

 ## Build and Tests

-#### Building
+### Building

 1. Install the necessary software noted above for your platform.
 2. `git clone https://github.com/bjucps310/cps310-simulator-Sergix`
 3. `yarn install` at the root level of the project directory to install the necessary `npm` packages.
 4. `yarn tauri build` to build the project.
-    - To enable logging output to your shell when running the application, run `yarn tauri build --debug`.
+    - To enable logging output to your shell and the WebView when running the application, run `yarn tauri build --debug`.

 The release target binary is exported to `/src-tauri/target/release` along with the platform-specific installer package files.
-The debug target binary is similarly in `/src-tauri/target/release`.
+The debug target binary is similarly in `/src-tauri/target/debug`.

-#### Development
+### Development

 To run the built-in development environment with hot module reloading (HMR), run `yarn tauri dev`.

-#### Testing
+### Testing

 To run the tests, run `cd lib` then `cargo test`.

-Testing is implemented for the Memory trait and for some of the CPU.
+Testing is implemented for the Memory trait, for some of the CPU components, and for some specific instructions.
 Some of the CPU is untestable as core logic because it's tightly integrated with the threading model and state model of the internal API.
 [The Tauri project is currently pushing for mocking these models for testing in the next version.](https://github.com/tauri-apps/tauri/pull/4752)

 ## Configuration